Rate This App/Post:

 - 4K video YouTube support – unlike many other YouTube downloaders, Downie supports HD video on YouTube, up to 4K.

-Here’s a few tips for using Downie:
+Here are a few tips for using Downie:

 - To start, you can drag a link from any browser either on Downie’s window, or the icon in the Dock.

-- If you have more links, or links within some text, just drop the whole thing onto Downie – it will scan the text for links.
+- If you have more links or links within some text, just drop the whole thing onto Downie – it will scan the text for links.